Sunday 7 July 1940

 An Italian battalion crosses into Sudan and occupies Kurmuk.

-Italy grants permission for the French Navy to keep their Mediterranean bases armed.
+Italy grants permission for the French Navy to keep its Mediterranean bases armed.

 During the afternoon, II/JG51 and II/JG51 engage with Spitfires over England.
 The Bf 109s shoot down three Spitfires of RAF No. 54 Squadron over Manston.
 Another dogfight over Folkestone sends four RAF fighters down, three Spitfires and a Hurricane.